Optimised Graph Convolution for Calorimetry Event Classification: Conclusion

+Our framework, by its generic and detector agnostic nature, can be generalised to other problems in high granularity particle detectors with a non-regular architecture, such as diffuse supernova neutrino background searches in Super and Hyper-Kamiokande \cite{beacom_04} or overlapping object segmentation in granular detectors (HGCAL or Hyper-Kamiokande like).
 We presented a message passing graph convolution neural network architecture for particle identification and energy regression in high granularity calorimeters.
 We introduced the use of Proximity Tables and the PT-KNN algorithm for optimised graph construction.
 In particular, we discussed the improved average time complexity compared to the classical KNN algorithm.
 We also discussed the possibility to reduce the size of proximity tables for PT-KNN implementation in resource constrained environments such as on FPGAs.
 We also presented our implementation of message passing convolution and pooling layers.
 Treclus, our threshold based clustering algorithm for geometric pooling of graph has proven to be very adapted to coarsen graphs while preserving the original global structure of the graph.
 We discussed the need for a graph readout pooling to feed the result of the convolution layers to an MLP.
 We implemented a segmentation of the detector based on the geometry of the physical processes at hand to flatten the graph structure in a fixed size tensor while preserving the symmetries of the problem.
 Finally, we discussed the state of the art level classification and energy regression capacities of our GNN implementation.
 Looking at the energy resolution of our algorithm, we recover the expected values, proving the validity of our approach.